Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Background

 Writing a bit in the magnetic field-driven toggle MRAM array requires passing a high write current ($I_w$) for changing FML's magnetic orientation \cite{toggle_mram}.
 The applied $I_w$ to the write lines, placed on top and bottom of the MTJ devices (see Fig. \ref{fig:MRAMcell}), creates an auxiliary magnetic field that changes the FML direction in the required position.
 Contrastingly, the RML's direction is strongly coupled with an anti-ferromagnet \cite{toggle_mram}.
 During the write operation, the memory circuit performs a pre-read operation to determine the state of the target bit and execute a toggle pulse (if required) to change the state of the bit if the desired state is not the same as the targeted state.
 Consequently, it reduces the overall power consumption and improves power efficiency.
 However, this increases the total write cycle time (including an additional read operation).

 A small bias voltage (far below the device's breakdown voltage) is applied across the MRAM cell during the read cycle.
-Depending on parallel ($R_{Low}$) or anti-parallel ($R_{High}$) magnetic orientation, a current sensing circuitry that is attached with the MRAM cell experiences different current and latches the appropriate logic (`0' or `1') comparing with the reference resistance ($R_{Ref}$) shown in Fig. \ref{fig:cell_res}.
-The random resistance variation effect of a larger-sized MRAM array read circuitry is illustrated in Fig. \ref{fig:cell_res}.
-The accepted bits are those whose statistical separation is greater than $5\sigma$ from the mean, where $\sigma$ is the standard deviation.
-The accuracy of the read circuitry entirely depends on determining the actual resistance state in the tail region (useable resistance change, $\Delta R_{Use}$) of the distribution.
-For robust operation, less noise-sensitive, and high-speed read operation with normal process variation, large $\Delta R_{Use}$, and significantly more than $12\sigma$ separation are crucial \cite{toggle_mram}.
-Furthermore, the width of resistance distribution varies from cell to cell because of manufacturing process variations.
+Depending on parallel ($R_{Low}$) or anti-parallel ($R_{High}$) magnetic orientation, a current sensing circuitry that is attached with the MRAM cell experiences different amounts of current and latches the appropriate logic (``0" or ``1") compared with the reference resistance ($R_{Ref}$) shown in Fig. \ref{fig:cell_res}. {Note that} the width of resistance distribution varies from cell to cell because of manufacturing process variations.
 Besides, the quality, size, and level of in-homogeneity of the MTJ tunnel barrier significantly impact larger relative bit-to-bit resistance variation \cite{toggle_mram}.
-Therefore, a thicker tunnel barrier ($\sim1nm$) is essential to maintain the resistance level of the MTJ in the kilo $\Omega$ range for minimizing the series resistance effect from the isolation transistor \cite{toggle_mram}, where $\Omega$ is the SI unit of resistance.